-‘Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress
+’Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress

 Hey, everyone remembers the Voltaggio brothers, right?
 It’s just an easy name to remember.
 But whereas Bryan’s brother Michael, who actually won their season (6) is your typical squinty-eyed, snot-nosed punk younger brother, if you scrape away the tats Bryan seems like the most dad-ass dude that ever lived.
 “Ha ha ha, hey guys, working hard or hardly working?
 Ha ha.”

 Strong Flatbill Dad energy from Bryan Voltaggio (hence “Kyle Shanahan”).
 Anyway, Bryan (can we as a society choose one spelling of “Bryan” please?) appeared to be the driving force in his team’s quickfire victory but then divided the judges in the elimination challenge, with half calling his dish “sophisticated” and a “step forward” but the other half calling it “mushy.”

-Nonetheless I have to think he’s a favorite based on fame level alone.
+Nonetheless, I have to think Cool Dad is a favorite based on fame level alone.

 2. Melissa King